Ira-Project/lastword/Fundraise/Neo Application.md

 5. What’s the most surprising or counterintuitive insight that you’ve learned about your customer?

+When we started interviewing teachers, we expected them to find our approach novel and disruptive.
+We thought we would have to convince them about the benefits of learning by teaching.
+But we found that all of them used some variation of our approach in their classrooms.
+They would set up peer discussions or even ask students to present their learnings.
+What they actually struggled with was doing this at scale and dealing with time constraints to extend this to every topic they taught.

 6. Why do you think your company will succeed?